aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 .. note:: This profile selection has no effect on the ``verdi daemon`` commands.

-Following below, a list with the subcommands available.
+Below is a list with all the available subcommands.

 .. _calculation: